Rio Gomez: Wei Chuan Dragons

 On February 6, 2024, Gomez signed with the Wei Chuan Dragons of the Chinese Professional Baseball League.
 In 63 appearances for the Dragons, Gomez logged a 5-3 record and 1.17 ERA with 94 strikeouts across 92 1/3 innings pitched.

 Fubon Guardians

 On March 3, 2025, Gomez signed with the Fubon Guardians of the Chinese Professional Baseball League.
 Gomez made two starts for Fubon, struggling to an 0-2 record and 6.00 ERA with seven strikeouts across nine innings pitched; however, he suffered a tear in his elbow ligament during his second start.
 On May 21, Gomez was released by the Guardians.

+Tecolotes de los Dos Laredos

+On March 22, 2026, Gomez signed with the Tecolotes de los Dos Laredos of the Mexican League.
+In 23 relief appearances, he posted a 2–2 record with a 3.00 ERA, 14 strikeouts, and eight walks across 18 innings pitched.

+Sultanes de Monterrey

+On June 15, 2026, Gomez was traded to the Sultanes de Monterrey of the Mexican League.
+In nine relief appearances for the Sultanes, he posted a 6.75 ERA with eight strikeouts and two walks across 6 2/3 innings pitched.
+On July 16, Gomez was released by Monterrey.

+Long Island Ducks

+On July 26, 2026, Gomez signed with the Long Island Ducks of the Atlantic League of Professional Baseball.

 International career

 Gomez played for the Colombian national baseball team, representing his mother's home country, in the 2023 World Baseball Classic.
 He pitched 1 1/3 innings of scoreless relief against the Canadian national team, striking out Jacob Robson and Edouard Julien.

 Gomez was named to the Colombian roster for the 2026 World Baseball Classic qualifiers, held in March 2025 in Tucson, Arizona.
 In three innings of work against China, he allowed three hits and one unearned run, registering six strikeouts in the 8-1 win.